Random graph products of finite groups are rational duality groups: Abstract

 \section{Abstract}

-Given a binomial random graph $G(n,p)$, we determine various facts about the cohomology of graph products of groups for the graph $G(n,p)$.
+Given an edge-independent random graph $G(n,p)$, we determine various facts about the cohomology of graph products of groups for the graph $G(n,p)$.
 In particular, the random graph product of a sequence of finite groups is a rational duality group with probability tending to $1$ as $n \to \infty$.
 This includes random right angled Coxeter groups as a special case.

 \paragraph{AMS classification numbers.} Primary: 05C10, 05C80, 20F36, 20F55, 20F65, 20J06 \\ Secondary: 57M07.